apache/echarts-doc/en/option/partial/circular-layout.md

 ## center(Array) = ${defaultCenter|default("['50%', '50%']")}

-The center coordinates of ${componentName}, the first item of array is the abscissa, the second item is ordinate.
+Center position of ${componentName}, the first of which is the horizontal position, and the second is the vertical position.

-Support set to percentage, the first item when setting to percentage is the width relative to the container, the second item is the height.
+Percentage is supported.
+When set in percentage, the item is relative to the container width, and the second item to the height.

 **Example: **
 ```